Annette Widmann-Mauz

-Annette Widmann-Mauz (née Widmann; born 13 June 1966) is a German politician of the Christian Democrats who has been serving as a member of the German Bundestag (the German federal parliament) since 1998, representing the electoral district of Tübingen.
-In addition to her work in parliament, she served as Parliamentary State Secretary in Chancellor Angela Merkel's second and third cabinet from 2009 until 2021.
+Annette Widmann-Mauz (née Widmann; born 13 June 1966) is a German politician of the Christian Democrats who served as a member of the German Bundestag (the German federal parliament) from 1998 to 2025, representing the electoral district of Tübingen.
+In addition to her work in parliament, she served as Parliamentary State Secretary in Chancellor Angela Merkel's cabinet from 2009 until 2021.

 Political career

-Member of the Bundestag, 1998–present
+Member of the Bundestag, 1998–2025

 In the 1998 federal election Widmann-Mauz was elected from the CDU Baden-Württemberg list, the second largest chapter of her party.
 Four years later, in 2002, she was elected directly for the constituency of Tübingen.
 She has won each re-election in this electoral district at all federal elections since.

 In her first legislative term, Widmann-Mauz joined the Committee on Health.
 Between 2005 and 2009, she served as her parliamentary group's spokesperson on health policy.

 Since 2003, Widmann-Mauz has been serving as deputy chairwoman of the CDU Baden-Württemberg, under the leadership of successive chairmen Erwin Teufel (2003-2005), Günther Oettinger (2005-2009), Stefan Mappus (2009-2011) and Thomas Strobl (since 2011).